0xAX/linux-insides/Initialization/linux-initialization-1.md

 } __attribute__((aligned(PAGE_SIZE)));
 ```

 in the [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h).
-It contains one field `gdt` which is array of the `desc_struct` structures which defined as:
+It contains one field `gdt` which is array of the `desc_struct` structure which is defined as:

 ```C
 struct desc_struct {